-In A People’s History of the Supreme Court, Peter Irons chronicles the decisions that have influenced virtually every aspect of our society, from the debates over judicial power to controversial rulings in the past regarding slavery, racial segregation, and abortion, as well as more current cases about school prayer, the Bush/Gore election results, and “enemy combatants.”
+In A People’s History of the Supreme Court, Peter Irons chronicles the decisions that have influenced virtually every aspect of U.S. society, from the debates over judicial power to rulings in the past regarding slavery, racial segregation, and abortion, as well as cases about school prayer, the Bush/Gore election results, and “enemy combatants.”
+[Publisher’s description.]

 Howard Zinn writes in the foreword,

 Although the Preamble to the United States Constitution begins with the words “We the People . . .,” the volumes upon volumes that deal with constitutional law are remarkably devoid of human beings.
 How many Americans, of the huge number who have heard of Brown v.
 Board of Education, know that “Brown” refers to Oliver Brown and his eight-year-old daughter Linda in Topeka, or know anything about the long struggle of their family to bring the case before the highest court in the land?

 How many, even if they have studied constitutional law and argued the case of Tinker v.
 Des Moines, know (unless they have read Peter Irons’s wonderful book The Courage of Their Convictions) the human story of Mary Beth Tinker, the thirteen-year-old suspended from school in 1965 for wearing a black armband in school to protest the war in Vietnam?

 It is this situation that Peter Irons has set out to remedy, with a history of the Supreme Court that breathes life into the dry language of the judicial system, that looks behind the cases to the human beings crucial to the cases but long forgotten, that examines the realities of social conflict beneath the surface of legal argument.